MMGM Review: A Year Without Home by V. T. Bidania

 A National Book Award Finalist, this remarkable graphic novel is about growing up in a refugee camp, as told by a former Somali refugee to the Newbery Honor-winning creator of Roller Girl.

 Omar and his younger brother, Hassan, have spent most of their lives in Dadaab, a refugee camp in Kenya.
-Life is hard there: never enough food, achingly dull, and without access to the medical care Omar knows his nonverbal brother … Continue reading
+Life is hard there: never enough food, achingly dull, and without access to the medical care Omar knows his nonverbal brother needs. … Continue reading

 Review: Silenced Voices by Pablo Leon